Christopher Lupke, BA, MA, PhD

 Founding Chair, MLA Modern Chinese Literature and Culture Forum, 2016-2018.

 Delegate to the MLA Delegate Assembly (three terms).

 MLA Elections Committee, 2014-2016 (Chair, 2015-2016).

-External Tenure and Promotion Reviews (Over two dozen).
+External Tenure and Promotion Reviews (Over three dozen).

-positions: asia critique; Journal of Modern Literature in Chinese; PMLA; CLT: Chinese Literature Today; Cambria Press Sinophone Studies Series; Rocky Mountain Review; Pacific Coast Philology, Chinese Literature: Essays, Articles, Reviews.
+positions: asia critique; Taiwanlit; PMLA; CLT: Chinese Literature Today; Cambria Press Sinophone Studies Series; Rocky Mountain Review; Pacific Coast Philology, Chinese Literature: Essays, Articles, Reviews (CLEAR).

 Social Science Research Council, Fulbright Foundation, National Security Education Program, National Humanities Center, Royal Netherlands Academy of Arts and Sciences, Columbia University Press, McGill-Queens University Press, Baylor University Press, Routledge Press, Brill Press, McGraw Hill, University of Michigan Press, Verlag Harrassowitz, Yale University Press, University of Washington Press, University of Hawai‘i Press, University of California Press, UC Berkeley Center for East Asian Studies Publications, Cambria Press, University of Oklahoma Press, Heinle Press, PMLA, MCLC, JMLC, Canadian Review of Comparative Literature, positions: asia critique, Frontiers, Studia Orientalia Slovakia, Philosophy East and West, The China Review.